Champadanga: Transport

 The Howrah-Amta line of Martin's Light Railways was opened up to Domjur in 1897, and to Amta in 1898.
 An extension from Bargachhia junction to Antpur was opened in 1904, and a further extension to Champadanga in 1908.
 The lines were in operation until their closure in 1971.

 The new Howrah-Amta broad gauge line project, including the Bargachia-Champadanga branch line, was sanctioned in 1974–75.
 The first 24-km stretch of the section from Howrah to Bargachia was completed in 1984 by South Eastern Railway along with electrification, and commissioned soon after.
 The 6 km long Bargachhia-Munsirhat stretch was inaugurated in 2000.
 The Mahendralal Nagar-Amta section was finally opened in 2005.
 However, the Bargachhia-Champadanga branch line is yet to be completed.
 According to the reply to a parliamentary question in 2006, land to be provided free of cost by the State Government as per Memorandum of Understanding, was still to be handed over.

-There is a very good road connection from Champadanga.
-It is a junction point of Tarakeswar Arambagh road and Champadanga Dankuni road.
-Busses available for Tarakeswar, Khanakul, Howrah, Kolkata, Dakshineswar, Bankura, Bishnupur, Kharagpur, Bardhaman, Haldia, Digha, Purulia Etc.